Two tigers look towards camera with trees behind them

 Bird Surveying On Site

 Woburn Safari Park is home to many species of stunning native birds - it is hard to miss the wake of kites circling over the Kingdom of Carnivores as you drive through!
-To better understand which species we have on site and therefore how best to manage certain areas of land we accepted the kind offer of help from bird enthusiast and regular Bioblitzer; Harry.
+To better understand which species we have on site and therefore how best to manage certain areas of land we regularly conduct bird surveys on site.

 During our first survey, 25 species were identified through site or song.
 This included 3 native birds of prey as well as some well recognised native species; robins, woodpeckers and nuthatches.
 We also spotted skylarks which are both a Red Listed and Protected Species due to huge population declines during the 1990s.
 They are ground nesting birds found usually in farmland, but have suffered from recent changes in farming from spring to autumn sown cereals.